POD-mode-augmented wall model and its applications to flows at non-equilibrium conditions: Concluding remarks

 where the LoW mode includes the viscous sublayer and the buffer layer, and $g$ is the POD-based mode.
 The WM and LES match at two off-wall locations instead of one so that one can solve for ${\bf c}_1$ and ${\bf c}_2$.

 The results are promising.
 The POD-augmented WM captures the rapid decay of the wall-shear stress when a boundary-layer flow is subjected to a large APG.
 The model also captures the initial decrease in the streamwise wall-shear stress when a boundary-layer flow is subjected to a TPG.
-Both phenomena had not been captured in WMLES. {\it A-priori} analysis shows that the POD-augmented WM captures these phenomena because its ansatz is a more realistic approximation of the mean flow when there is a non-equilibrium pressure gradient.
-Table \ref{tab:summary} summarizes the results.
+Both phenomena had not been captured in WMLES. {\it A-priori} analysis shows that the POD-augmented WM captures these phenomena because its ansatz is a more realistic approximation of the mean flow when there is a non-equilibrium pressure gradient. {\blue Still, additional testing of the model in other flows will be needed to fully assess its performance.
+This should include spatially developing flow, flows in complex geometries, and flows with multiple non-equilibrium effects.}

-This work is the first attempt in applying results from modal analysis for predictive wall modeling in LES, and there are still a lot we can explore.
-Future work will explore WMs with more modes, modes from other modal analysis techniques, and applications of the model in flows with complex geometries.
+This work is the first attempt to apply results from modal analysis for predictive wall modeling in LES, and there is still a lot we can explore.
+Future work will explore WMs with more modes, modes from other modal analysis techniques ({\bluenew in Appendix \ref{App:choice_of_g_mode}, we explored some other modes}), and applications of the model in flows with complex geometries.